jaydpage/cypress-testing-practice/README.md

 Actions:
 - Type a request into the request input box
 - Click the "Request" button
-- Using the `vote` endpoint, vote for the request using a different ip address to your local ip
+- Using the 'vote' endpoint, vote for the request using a different ip address to your local ip

 Acceptance Criteria:
 - The vote count on the request should increase to 2